-Summary 2017: The maintenance of a Capital Improvement Program (CIP) and budget is an ongoing activity of the City of Goleta Public Works Department.
+Summary 2018: The maintenance of a Capital Improvement Program (CIP) and budget is an ongoing activity of the City of Goleta Public Works Department.
 The CIP budget is adopted annually by City Council.
-In 2015, Council adopted the CIP budget in conjunction with the two-year budget update for fiscal years 2015/16 and 2016/17 (Resolution No. 15-25).
-The report and presentation included a five-year CIP.
-Then on June 7, 2016, Council amended the City of Goleta Two-Year Operating Budget and Capital Improvement Program Budget for Fiscal Years 2016/17.
-There are currently 45 projects included in the CIP budget for a total of \$119.41 million.
+In 2017, Council adopted the CIP budget in conjunction with the two-year budget update for fiscal years 2017/18 and 2018/19 (Resolution No. 17-19).
+The report and presentation included a five-year CIP and indicated that there were 55 active projects included in the CIP budget for a total of approximately \$128.9 million.
+These projects include 36 traffic/circulation improvement projects, 12 park projects, and 7 facility/other projects.